apache/druid/docs/data-management/compaction.md

 Compaction does not improve performance in all situations.
 For example, if you rewrite your data with each ingestion task, you don't need to use compaction.
 See [Segment optimization](../operations/segment-optimization.md) for additional guidance to determine if compaction will help in your environment.

-## Types of compaction
+## Ways to run compaction

+Automatic compaction, also called auto-compaction, works in most use cases and should be your first option.

-You can configure the Druid Coordinator to perform automatic compaction, also called auto-compaction, for a datasource.
-Using its [segment search policy](../design/coordinator.md#segment-search-policy-in-automatic-compaction), the Coordinator periodically identifies segments for compaction starting from newest to oldest.
+The Coordinator uses its [segment search policy](../design/coordinator.md#segment-search-policy-in-automatic-compaction) to periodically identify segments for compaction starting from newest to oldest.
 When the Coordinator discovers segments that have not been compacted or segments that were compacted with a different or changed spec, it submits compaction tasks for the time interval covering those segments.

-Automatic compaction works in most use cases and should be your first option.
 To learn more, see [Automatic compaction](../data-management/automatic-compaction.md).

 In cases where you require more control over compaction, you can manually submit compaction tasks.
 For example:

 - Automatic compaction is running into the limit of task slots available to it, so tasks are waiting for previous automatic compaction tasks to complete.
 Manual compaction can use all available task slots, therefore you can complete compaction more quickly by submitting more concurrent tasks for more intervals.
 - You want to force compaction for a specific time range or you want to compact data out of chronological order.

-See [Setting up a manual compaction task](#setting-up-manual-compaction) for more about manual compaction tasks.
+See [Setting up a manual compaction task](./manual-compaction.md#setting-up-manual-compaction) for more about manual compaction tasks.

 ## Data handling with compaction